Whey Protein Benefits, Side Effects and How to Use - Dr. Axe

 • Whey is the translucent liquid part of milk that remains after the cheese manufacturing process, after coagulation and curd removal.
 It’s a complex substance that is separated from the liquid and made up of a combination of protein, lactose, minerals, immunoglobulins and trace amounts of fat.

 • The constituents of whey protein provide high levels of essential and branched-chain amino acids.
-It is the bioactivity of these proteins that gives whey protein its many beneficial properties.
+The bioactivity of these proteins gives whey protein its many beneficial properties.

 • What’s the right whey protein dosage?
-Taking one scoop (about 28 grams) 30 minutes after workouts or 30 minutes before meals can be beneficial.
+Taking one scoop 30 minutes after workouts or 30 minutes before meals can be beneficial.

 • Look for a whey protein powder that is natural or organic and is completely free of hormones, pesticides, artificial ingredients, gluten and genetically modified organisms.
 Also, avoid any whey protein that is processed, like whey protein isolate.